-Even Free Traders Think NAFTA Needs An Update
+Even Free Traders Think NAFTA Needs an Update

 Other trade experts agree.
 They’re just not sure they want Trump in charge of the job after all his talk on the campaign trail of demolishing the pact and building a wall to stem illegal immigration from Mexico.

-“He’s too fixated on tariffs and on Mexico paying for the wall,” Charles Skuba, a former trade official at the Commerce Department, told Foreign Policy.
+“He’s too fixated on tariffs and on Mexico paying for the wall,” Charles Skuba, a former trade official at the Commerce Department, told FP.
 “Let’s hope he thinks more comprehensively and is more deliberative and consultative” when talks actually begin.

 Trump, speaking to lawmakers at the White House Thursday, named his commerce secretary Wilbur Ross as his top negotiator on the deal and set a 90-day timetable to open talks.
 Meanwhile, Mexican negotiators have agreed to meet with their American counterparts and are working on a similar timetable.

-When NAFTA was ratified over 20 years ago, the world economy wasn’t nearly as interconnected and the internet barely existed.
+When NAFTA was ratified more than 20 years ago, the world economy wasn’t nearly as interconnected, and the internet barely existed.
 And the deal itself has reshaped the economies of the three participants, causing a surge in Canadian productivity and growth in Mexico’s manufacturing sector.

-Canada is now America’s second largest trading partner with $575 billion in total goods trade during 2015; Mexico is third, with $531 billion in two-way trade.
+Canada is now America’s second-largest trading partner with $575 billion in total goods trade during 2015; Mexico is third, with $531 billion in two-way trade.
 From 1994 to 2000, the value of U.S. trade with Canada and Mexico grew at an average annual rate of 11 percent, compared with 8 percent with the rest of the world.

 “What we want is to maintain free access for Mexican products, without restrictions, without tariffs and quotas,” Mexican Foreign Minister Luis Videgaray said earlier this week.